+But prefabricated glass block window units operate just like any other kind of replacement window.
 They have the glass blocks already installed in the unit, and the units have nailing flanges on the perimeter.
 These prefabricated glass block window units are then installed just like any other type of window.

-Do not use regular brick mortar.
+If you are installing your own glass block, do not use regular brick mortar.
 You will need to use a premixed glass block mortar.

 Regular brick mortar cannot be used because it has high water content, and this water gets pulled away by capillary action by the porous brick.
 Glass is not porous and so will not pull the water away.
 Glass block mortar is drier than brick mortar.

 - Glass block isn't always used for privacy.
 You can purchase clarity glass block, which is nearly as transparent as window glass.